tendermint/tendermint/docs/spec/blockchain/state.md

 Note that the `State` object itself is an implementation detail, since it is never included in a block or gossipped over the network, and we never compute its hash.
-However, the types it contains are part of the specification, since their Merkle roots are included in blocks.
+Thus we do not include here details of how the `State` object is persisted or queried.
+That said, the types it contains are part of the specification, since their Merkle roots are included in blocks and their values are used in validation.

-Details on an implementation of `State` with persistence is forthcoming, see [this issue](https://github.com/tendermint/tendermint/issues/1152)

 ```go
 type State struct {